What Iran Wants: the Day of Judgement

 Supporters of war against Iran often justify their urgency on the grounds that Iran is not just a ‘rogue state’ but a mad state whose leadership is intent on a nuclear-engendered apocalypse.
-According to this school of thought – if it can be dignified with the word ‘thought’ at all – the Iranian regime is motivated by a millenarian philosophy peculiar to Shia Islam which believes that the end of the world will bring about the return of the ‘twelfth Imam.’
+According to this school of thought the Iranian regime is motivated by an eschatalogical philosophy peculiar to Shia Islam seeks to bring about the end of the world in order to enable the return of the ‘twelfth Imam.’

-the west’s assumption that the Iranian regime is capable of ‘coming to its senses’ – its assumption that these are rational actors who ultimately will act in their own interest.
+its assumption that these are rational actors who ultimately will act in their own interest.
 Few in the west understand that, on the contrary, the Iranian regime is impervious to reason.
-Educated, intelligent and cunning they may be – but they are religious fanatics driven by an entirely different set of considerations.
+Educated, intelligent and cunning they may be but they are religious fanatics driven by an entirely different set of considerations.
 That’s what makes this situation so terrifying.

-Rationality and logic have long been absent from the writings of this bloodthirsty Islamophobic bigot, for whom any war against any Muslim country is always justified.
+Rationality and logic have long been absent from the writings of this Islamophobic bigot.
 But she is not the only one to advance such views.
-Phillips takes her immediate cue from a piece by the pseudonymous ‘ex-CIA spy’ Reza Kahlili entitled ‘Iran is preparing for armageddon’ posted on the hyper-conservative website World Net Daily – a clearly reliable and entirely trustworthy source – which declares that Iran’s supreme leader Ayotollah Ali Khameini is already preparing for the Last Days.
+Phillips takes her cue from a piece by the pseudonymous ‘ex-CIA spy’ Reza Kahlili entitled ‘Iran is preparing for Armageddon’ posted on the hyper-conservative website World Net Daily – a clearly reliable and entirely trustworthy source – which declares Supreme Leader Ayotollah Ali Khamanei is already preparing for the Last Days.
 According to Kahlili

 Khamenei has been heard to say that the coming of the last Islamic Messiah, the Shiites’ 12th Imam Mahdi, is near and that specific actions need to be taken to protect the Islamic regime for upcoming events.
 Mahdi, according to Shiite belief, will reappear at the time of Armageddon.